 The demand for dishes created from sustainable, local, seasonal, and ultra-fresh productsis therefore increasing.
 And, if they are served in spaces where these concepts are respected, with installations that respect their environment, then all the better.

 Consumers are increasingly becoming foodies and are concerned about eating well.
 Everyone wants to cook like the latest TV chef, experimenting with all kinds of new ingredients whilst creating a clean, healthy image.

 The concept of natural wine, where grapes are grown organically on vines without any artificial treatments to create a new and original flavor, is now a hot new trend.

 It is also increasingly important to offer gluten-free, lactose-free, and vegetarian options.

 Creating a relationship of trust with your customers is an essential aspect in managing your restaurant.

-The diner has changed from merely being a customer to an invited guest who should be honored.
+The diner has changed from merely being a customer to an invited client who should be honored.
 It’s all about creating a natural, relaxed atmosphere, getting rid of the traditional, stiff set roles, and, most importantly, providing easily accessible gastronomic pleasure.